marionettejs/backbone.eventbinder/readme.md

 Backbone.EventBinder provides a simple mechanism for cleaning up your event bindings, including the ability to clean up anonymous callback functions!

+## Obsolete With Backbone v0.9.9+

+Backbone v0.9.9 introduced two new methods to the Backbone.Events
+object: `listenTo` and `stopListening`.
+These methods are direct replacements for Backbone.EventBinder.

+If you are using Backbone v0.9.9 or higher, you do not need this plugin.
+This repository will stick around for those using Backbone v0.9.2, though.

 ## Downloads And Source